aurajs/aura/contributing.md

 Aura Contributing Guidelines
 ============================

-Contributing to aura is generally the same as any other open source or github project.
+Contributing to Aura is generally the same as any other open source or github project.

 ### Guidelines for a pull requests: